Illumina/ExpansionHunter/docs/04_VariantCatalogFiles.md

 (CAG)+CTGT(CAG|CAT).

-## A note on creating custom variant catalogs
+## Notes on creating custom variant catalogs

+During the analysis of each locus, ExpansionHunter effectively replaces the corresponding segment of the reference with a sequence graph.
+Thus it is permissible for the locus structure to be different from the corresponding reference sequence.
+One caveat is that the user must define reference coordinates for each variant that the graph/regular expression encodes.
+These coordinates are used to generate VCF records for these variants.
+If an STR is not present in the reference then its reference coordinates can be set to an adjacent reference location.

-Creating custom variant catalogs is relatively straightforward for "common" variants.
-Defining "rare" variants is much harder because some data analysis is required to prove that the variant is indeed rare.
-Users who are looking to define custom catalogs are encouraged to contact the developers for assistance.
+Note that there is no need to specify off-target regions for the vast majority of variants.
+Off-target regions can be optionally specified for the variants of type `RareRepeat` and only when it is desirable to extend the repeat size estimate past the fragment length.
+Without off-target regions the program will genotype an STR up to the length of the sequenced fragment.
+Users who are interested in defining custom catalogs are encouraged to contact the developers for assistance.

+**Users who are interested in defining custom catalogs are encouraged to contact the developers for assistance.**